spring-guides/gs-spring-boot/README.ftl.md

 - Got Spring MVC?
 There are several specific beans you almost always need, and Spring Boot adds them automatically.
 A Spring MVC app also needs a servlet container, so Spring Boot automatically configures embedded Tomcat.
 - Got Jetty?
 If so, you probably do NOT want Tomcat, but instead embedded Jetty.
 Spring Boot handles that for you.
 - Got Thymeleaf?
 There are a few beans that must always be added to your application context; Spring Boot adds them for you.
 - Doing multipart file uploads?
 [MultipartConfigElement](http://docs.oracle.com/javaee/6/api/javax/servlet/MultipartConfigElement.html) is part of the servlet 3.0 spec and lets you define upload parameters in pure Java.
-With Spring Boot, you don't have to plug that into your servlet.
-Define one in your application context and Spring Boot will plug it into Spring MVC's battle-tested `DispatcherServlet`.
+With Spring Boot, you don't have to plug a MultipartConfigElement into your servlet.
+Just define one in your application context and Spring Boot will plug it into Spring MVC's battle-tested `DispatcherServlet`.

 These are just a few examples of the automatic configuration Spring Boot provides.
 At the same time, Spring Boot doesn't get in your way.
-For example, Spring Boot may make assumptions and add a `SpringTemplateEngine` for your Thymeleaf-based application, unless you've already defined one.
-At that point, Spring Boot automatically steps aside and lets you take control.
+For example, if Thymeleaf is on your path, Spring Boot adds a `SpringTemplateEngine` to your application context automatically.
+But if you define your own `SpringTemplateEnginer` with your own settings, then Spring Boot won't add one.
+This leaves you in control with little effort on your part.

+> **Note:** Spring Boot doesn't generate code or make edits to your files.
+Instead, when you start up your application, Spring Boot dynamically wires up beans and settings and applies them to your application context.

 Create a simple web application
 ---------------------------------
-You already have the base build file at the top.
 Now you can create a web controller for a simple web application.

     <@snippet path="src/main/java/hello/HelloController.java" prefix="initial"/>